slwu89/bioko_island_travel_materials/README.md

   * `aggregated_2015_2018_travel_data.csv` - contains population census data; trips recorded between 2015-2018 from the BIMEP MIS
   * `trip_duration_data.csv` - contains data describing the duration of trips to different destinations from the 2018 BIMEP MIS
   * `travel_dist_by_region.csv` - contains distances between each areaId and the centroid of each destination region
-  * `PfPR_draws.csv` - Draws from the joint posterior surface of malaria prevalence estimates
+  * `PfPR_draws.csv` - Draws from the joint posterior surface of malaria prevalence estimates *Need appropriate citations*
   * `data/clean/negative_binomial_predictions_by_destination_region.csv` - Trip destination model results
   * `trip_frequency_model_estimates.csv` - Frequency of travel model results